kirthika-subramaniam/feed/README.md

 11.)
 TO DO: Pull the replies for each Bluesky post in the feed.
 Use the screen-grab technique that we use to grab images from news sites that are listed in the feed.
 Scrape the posts from the Bluesky website.
 Grab replies for the top 3 posts.
 If the process doesn't work, leave the attempt commented out. - Noopur

 12.)
-DONE - List of feeds on right of player with links to /feed/view/#feed= - Kalyan
+DONE: List of feeds on right of player with links to /feed/view/#feed= - Kalyan

 13.)
 Hide the "link icon" in the upper right unless a video is being viewed.